- Prerequisites

 Continuous Vulnerability Scanning

-• Continuous dependency scanning introduced with feature flags dependency_scanning_on_advisory_ingestion and package_metadata_advisory_scans enabled by default.
+- Continuous dependency scanning introduced with feature flags

-• Continuous container scanning introduced in GitLab 16.8 with a flag named container_scanning_continuous_vulnerability_scans.
-Disabled by default.
+removed. - Continuous container scanning introduced in GitLab 16.8 with a flag named

-• CVS triggering on new components, for dependency scanning only, introduced in GitLab 17.3 with a flag named dependency_scanning_using_sbom_reports.
-Disabled by default.
+removed. - CVS triggering on new components, for container scanning and dependency scanning, introduced in GitLab 17.3 with a flag named

 Continuous Vulnerability Scanning looks for security vulnerabilities in your project’s dependencies by comparing their component names and versions against information in the latest security advisories.